We all have an innate love for fighting no matter what age group we belong to.

 $213,977,285

-Set during the final years of the Qing dynasty, Crouching Tiger, Hidden Dragon follows Li Mu Bai, the guardian of the legendary Green Destiny sword.
+Set in the twilight years of the Qing dynasty, Crouching Tiger, Hidden Dragon tells the story of Li Mu Bai, the vigilant guardian of the legendary Green Destiny sword.

-Directed by Ang Lee, this cinematic masterpiece received the Academy Award for Best Foreign Language Film.
+Directed by Ang Lee, this acclaimed masterpiece won the Academy Award for Best Foreign Language Film, showcasing its universal appeal.

 Recommended: